-General Location Map Sheet Photo of Location Comments Recommendations Project Leaders Meeting comments and workbook notes Lane Road 4 This section of the trail has a number of different roadside conditions and is typical of issues related to urban development Investigate opportunities to reinstate a separate bikepath/ multiuse trail connecting Drinkwater Road to Cowichan Lake Road.
+Мар • • • • • • • • General Location 4 Photo of Location Comments This section of the trail has a number of different roadside conditions and is typical of issues related to urban development Recommendations Investigate opportunities to reinstate a separate bikepath/ multiuse trail connecting Drinkwater Road to Cowichan Lake Road.
 If a separate alignment is not possible, provide a bike lane with traffic separation and/or traffic calming measures to re-establish this connection.
-See Priority Projects Section CPR ROW to Fletcher Challenge Pipeline 4 This existing corridor is heavily used and provides good connections into the centre of Duncan Pursue access agreements with CPR.
+See Priority Projects Section Meeting comments and workbook notes CPR ROW to Fletcher Challenge Pipeline 4 This existing corridor is heavily used and provides good connections into the centre of Duncan Pursue access agreements with CPR.
 Future upgrades to multi-use standard.
 Provide directional signage.
 This will be a location that can include related facilities such as benches, trash receptacles, etc. See Priority Projects Section Coordination of larger crossing by TCT Implementation Committee.
 Two additional bridges, end of Cassino Rd. and at pipeline could be developed by service clubs and/or recreation groups.
 Booklet notes: Cassino Rd onto railroad grade to Fletcher Challenge waterline.
 CP railway between Cassino rd and Holiday lane needs foot bridge across Holmes creek.
 Overgrown dirt rd.
 Branches off rail corridor north to Cassino Rd.
 The bridge that crosses Bings Creek are this point has been damaged.
 Cassino Rd. is quite, paved rd new subdivision.
 It joins up nicely with the pipeline trail.
 Lashman Road 4 This connection provide direct route with opportunities for a connection at Dogwood Road to the stairs into Centennial Park Initiate discussion with adjacent landowners to ensure that concerns are met.
 Prepare a preliminary plan outlining route details.
-See Priority Projects Section , Government Street crossing and steps to Centennial Park 4 This link will reduce pedestrian traffic along Government Street and provide direct pedestrian connection into town Prepare plans for stairway upgrade that includes ramp for bicycles.
+See Priority Projects Section Government Street crossing and steps to Centennial Park 4 This link will reduce pedestrian traffic along Government Street and provide direct pedestrian connection into town Prepare plans for stairway upgrade that includes ramp for bicycles.
 Consult with affected landowners.
 See Priority Projects Section City of Duncan.
 Stair renovations are suitable for service club or other community organization.
 Canada Avenue 4 This is the downtown destination for visitors using the TCT.
 Provide directional signage and visitor information Coordinate with Duncan downtown improvements City of Duncan.
 Tourist organizations, and downtown business org.
 South Approach into Duncan along Allenby, Miller and Glenora Roads 4 This connection is indicated on the existing road to make use of the Allenby Road River Crossing.
 Consultations with Cowichan Tribes may provide additional opportunities to provide alternative connections off the existing road ROW.
-See Priority Projects Section Cowichan Tribes in cooperation with the TCT Implementation Committee and LUCO.
-CNR corridor Glenora Rd to Deerholme Station a 4 This existing corridor provides the opportunity for a high quality multi-use trail connection.
+See Priority Projects Section Cowichan Tribes in cooperation with the TCT Implementation Committee and LUCO CNR corridor Glenora Rd to Deerholme Station a 4 This existing corridor provides the opportunity for a high quality multi-use trail connection.
 Consult with TCT/LUCO to confirm access agreement for this section of trail.
 Upgrade trail to multi-use standard.
 See Priority Projects Section TCT Local Implementation Committee.

-Мар General Location Sheet Photo of Location Comments Recommendations Project Leaders Meeting comments and workbook notes Old rail line 4,6,8,10 Port Renfrew Road, Glen Eagle Road, past and 11 • • Lake Cowichan. connection into Duncan is made.
-Construct trail, and land use agreements Old rail line 10, 11, From Cowichan Ave, along South Shore Construct trail, and land use agreements and 4 Road, abandoned rail line to Sahtlam Road near Wheatly Station
+General Location Map Sheet Photo of Location Comments Recommendations Project Leaders Meeting comments and workbook notes Old rail line 4,6,8,10 and 11 Port Renfrew Road, Glen Eagle Road, past Deer Holme Station, to Cowichan Ave. in Lake Cowichan.
+Much of this trail is already in place.
+It is anticipated that demand will increase once connection into Duncan is made.
+Construct trail, and land use agreements Old rail line 10, 11, and 4 From Cowichan Ave, along South Shore Road, abandoned rail line to Sahtlam Road near Wheatly Station Construct trail, and land use agreements